This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Bring a large pot of water to a boil.
-Cook pasta according to package directions.
+• Bring a large pot of water to a boil.
+Cook pasta according to package directions to al dente.

-- To a large skillet over medium-high heat, add ½ tbsp avocado oil.
+• To a large skillet over medium-high heat, add ½ tbsp avocado oil.
 Add the diced chicken breast, coconut aminos, sea salt, pepper, and garlic granules.
 Saute for 8-10 minutes, stirring every couple of minutes, until fully cooked.
-Remove and set aside.
+Remove the cooked chicken and set aside.

-- Add the remaining ½ tbsp avocado oil into the skillet.
-Saute the bell pepper and onion.
+• Add the remaining ½ tbsp avocado oil into the hot skillet.
+Saute the sliced bell peppers and onion.
 Cook for 5-7 minutes until soft.
 Add a pinch of sea salt while they cook.
 Once soft, stir in the diced cooked chicken and chopped spinach.

-- Make your peanut sauce while the veggies are cooking by blending all the peanut sauce ingredients together.
+• Make your peanut sauce while the veggies are cooking by blending all the peanut sauce ingredients together in a blender, or simply whisking it all together until smooth.

-- Once the pasta is done cooking, reserve ½ cup pasta water.
-Drain the remaining liquid from the pasta, and add it to the pan with the veggies and chicken.
+• Once the pasta is done cooking, reserve ½ cup of pasta water.
+Drain the remaining liquid from the pasta, and add it to the pan with the veggies and chicken over medium heat.
 Pour peanut sauce and pasta water over the pasta.
-Toss to coat and serve!
+Toss to coat and serve with minced green onions, fresh cilantro, crushed peanuts, and a lime wedge if you'd like!

 Nutrition